-As a result, carrying new brands is important because it lets you, as a retailer expand your customer base, which – as you can probably imagine – can have a very positive effect on sales figures.
+As a result, carrying new beverage brands is important because it lets you, as a retailer, expand your customer base, which – as you can probably imagine – can have a very positive effect on sales figures.

 2. Move the Needle on Your Revenue Stream

-Speaking of positive sales figures, expanding the customer base by carrying new brands can also increase the sales of unrelated products.
+Expanding the customer base by carrying new beverage brands can also increase the sales of unrelated products.
 For example, if a customer visits your business to purchase a product of a specific brand, that same individual will have the chance to see additional products from a brand they choose and trust at the same time.